userver-framework/userver/scripts/docs/en/userver/tutorial/tcp_service.md

 instance of the class.
 Use @ref md_en_userver_synchronization "synchronization primitives" or do not modify shared data in `ProcessSocket`.

-Note that we read the "greeting" value in constructor and specialized the components::kHasValidate template valriable to force static config validation

 ### Static config